 The project team will be refining the data before submitting the index data to Fold3 for hosting in the Free area of that platform.

 It was not a goal or purpose of this project to do any correcting or interpretation of the data, but to create, as close as possible, an exact transcription of the cards as they appear in the digital images.
 For uniformity and searching purposes, some terms were standardized, such as rank, organization, ship and port names.

 This tool gives the user access to the front and back images of a card or to the Zooniverse discussion comments on a card.

 Use any search box or combination of boxes to search the burial cards.
 The Card ID is shown in the Zooniverse metadata, accessible by clicking the "i" icon at bottom right of a Zooniverse subject image.

-Transcriptions of the card data are generally verbatim, including misplaced or incorrect punctuation.
+Transcriptions of the card data were generally verbatim, including misplaced or incorrect punctuation.
+However, some fields have been normalized.
 For example, Co.
-G may be transcribed as Co, G or Co.G on a given card.
-To ignore these differences, the search automatically ignores spaces, periods and commas in a search string unless you check "Exact."
+G may have been Co, G or Co.G on some cards and all variations have been normalized to Company G. The search automatically ignores spaces, periods and commas in a search string unless you check "Exact."
+Use "%" for wildcard character.

 Burial cards that have coordinates can be viewed geospatially, along with other AEF WWI burial and battle area information on the